 ICBC's mandate, as provided through the Insurance Corporation Act, Insurance (Vehicle) Act and the Motor Vehicle Act, is to provide Basic and Optional vehicle insurance for B.C. motorists.
 The Basic rates are regulated by the British Columbia Utilities Commission (BCUC), an independent regulator.
 The BCUC approves the Basic insurance rates and ensures the Basic insurance product is adequate, efficient and reasonable.
 ICBC also sells Optional auto insurance in a competitive marketplace.
 In addition, ICBC provides driver licensing, vehicle registration and licensing, and violation ticket and government fine collections services on behalf of the Province under a Service Agreement between government and ICBC.
 ICBC also implements road safety initiatives to reduce crashes and losses on B.C. roads and to assist in managing claims costs.
-The organization works closely with the Ministry of Transportation and Infrastructure (the Ministry) to ensure financial targets and reporting requirements are met.
-Additional priority actions are provided in the 2017/18 Mandate Letter.
+The organization works closely with the Ministry Responsible (the Ministry) to ensure financial targets and reporting requirements are met.

-ICBC is committed to providing customers with the best insurance coverage at the lowest possible cost.
-To support this, the Corporate Strategy focuses on four key goals: Deliver Value and Service for Customers, Maintain Financial Stability, Deliver Operational Excellence and Align People and Business Capabilities.
-In alignment with government direction, ICBC has embedded the Taxpayer Accountability Principles into the Corporate Strategy.
-Its policies, processes and values align with the principles of cost consciousness (efficiency), accountability, appropriate compensation, service, respect and integrity.
+In line with Government's commitment to make life more affordable for British Columbians, while delivering services that people can count on, ICBC is dedicated to providing customers with the best insurance coverage and service, at the lowest possible cost.
+To support this, the Corporate Strategy focuses on four key goals: Deliver Value and Service for Customers, Ensure Financial Stability, Deliver Operational Excellence and Align People and Business Capabilities.
+The items included in the 2017/18 Mandate Letter will help shape ICBC's longer-term strategic plan, developed in collaboration with Government.